xharshax/xharshax/README.md

 - 👋 Hi, I’m @xharshax
 - 👀 I’m interested in web development and cryptography
 - 🌱 I’m currently a master's student in computer science at NJIT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on app development projects
 - You can reach me at harshithkanagala@gmail.com

 <!---